eradaeva1/lenstracker-api-elizaveta-radaeva/README.md

 ## Overview

 What is your app?
 Give a brief description in a couple of sentences.
-LensTracker is a smart contact lens reminder application designed to help users track their lens usage, receive intelligent reminders, and get AI-powered recommendations for eye health and lens care.
+LensTracker is a smart contact lens reminder application designed to help users track their lens usage, receive intelligent reminders, and recommendations for eye health and lens care.
 It ensures users never forget to replace or remove their lenses, preventing discomfort and eye health issues.

 ### Problem Space

 Why is your app needed?
 Give any background information around any pain points or other reasons.

 Many contact lens users struggle with remembering when to change or remove their lenses.
 Forgetting to replace lenses on time can lead to eye irritation, infections, and vision problems.
 Existing solutions lack personalization, smart reminders, and engaging user experiences.
-This app aims to solve these problems by using AI to learn user behavior and provide adaptive notifications, smart tracking, and health insights.
+This app aims to solve these problems and provide adaptive notifications, smart tracking, and health insights.

 ### User Profile

 Who will use your app?
 How will they use it?
 Add any special considerations that your app must take into account.

 Primary Users: Contact lens wearers (daily, bi-weekly, and monthly lenses).

 Secondary Users: Optometrists recommending better tracking solutions to patients.

-Usage: Users will log their lens changes, receive automated reminders, track their wear history, and interact with an AI-powered assistant for lens care guidance.
+Usage: Users will log their lens changes, receive automated reminders, track their wear history, and be able to refer to useful resources to help them with tips and guiadance.

 Special Considerations: seamless UI, integration with calendar apps, and an engaging yet simple experience.

 ### Features